gsimonso/a1-portfolio-gsimonso/readme.txt

 2. What (a) basic features, (b) CSS features, and (c) advanced features did you include in your portfolio?

 (a) Basic features
+ 1. an image with descripitve alternative attributes
+ 2. headings and paragraph text
+ 3. links to external pages
+ 4. multiple pages with navigation between them

 (b) CSS features
+ 1. modify padding and margins
+ 2. modify link text color/other colors
+ 3. custom fonts

 (c) Advanced features
+ 1. embedded media